vinush-vigneswaran/c-sharp-notes/Chapter2.md

     char userChoice = GetSomeKeystroke(); // assigning from a fictitious function

     ```
-* A *literal* is any notation for represting a value within source code.
+* A *literal* is any notation for representing a value within source code.
 Whereas, *identifiers* refer to value in memory.
 These are examples of literals:
     ```
     "hey" (a string)